Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The type of metal used in die cast depends on its final use.
 Aluminum is used for automobile and truck parts because of its light weight and corrosion resistance, while medical instruments are made from stainless steel.

-Metals for casting must be able to maintain their properties and characteristics during and after the melting process.
-The types are:
+Metals used for casting must retain their properties and characteristics during and after the melting process.
+The types include:

 More information on each of the metal types is below.